-For almost 20 years, the collecting, processing and storing of individuals’ data has been governed in the UK by the Data Protection Act 1998.
-By May 2018, this system will be totally overhauled.
+For almost 20 years, the collecting, processing and storing of individuals’ data had been governed in the UK by the Data Protection Act 1998.
+In May 2018, this system was totally overhauled.

-There are many reasons why this change is necessary.
-Organisations today are using information in ways which we could not even have imagined when the Data Protection Act was drafted.
+There are many reasons why this change was necessary.
+Organisations today are using information in ways that we could not even have imagined when the Data Protection Act was drafted.

-The UK Information Commissioner, Elizabeth Denham, has asked organisations to see the change to the GDPR as a chance to move away from the law as a box ticking exercise and instead viewing it as a framework that can be used to build a culture of privacy that operates through every aspect of your organisation.
+UK Information Commissioner, Elizabeth Denham asked organisations to see the change to the GDPR as a chance to move away from the law as a box ticking exercise and instead viewing it as a framework that can be used to build a culture of privacy that operates through every aspect of your organisation.

-The UK Government has confirmed that Brexit will not affect the start of the GDPR.
-In Northern Ireland, with so many businesses and services operating across the physical border with Ireland and across borders in Europe, international consistency around Data Protection is critical.
+In Northern Ireland there are many businesses and services operating across the physical border with Ireland and across borders in Europe, therefore international consistency around Data Protection is critical.

 Who does the GDPR affect?